bashtools/mokctl/cmdline-player/kthw-10.md

 # Log into the podman container:
 podman exec -ti kthw bash
+# Change to the directory where the certs were copied:
+cd /certs
 # Create the kubeconfig file
 {
   KUBERNETES_PUBLIC_ADDRESS=$(grep kthw-lb /certs/cluster-list.txt | awk '{ print $NF; }')